 2. Huion 420X

-Smooth, swift, and portable. huion H420X’s 4.17″ x 2.6″ active area is pretty tiny for drawing but perfectly fine for annotating PDFs.
+Smooth, swift, and portable, easy to use at anywhere.
+Huion H420X’s 4.17″ x 2.6″ active area is pretty tiny for drawing but perfectly fine for annotating PDFs.

 It uses a battery-free digital pen with a pressure sensitivity level of 8192, a reading rate of 300 PPS, and a pen resolution of 5080 LPI. making lines quicker and smoother, and feel like a real pen.